-Unleashing the power of social employee advocacy allows companies to experience greater success in terms of amplifying their employer brand, increasing their thought leadership, improving their online reputation, and generating valuable results.
+Unleashing the power of social employee advocacy allows companies to experience greater success in terms of amplifying their employer brand, advancing their diversity awareness, increasing their thought leadership, improving their online reputation, and generating valuable results.
 With a proper employee advocacy and social media strategy embedded with diversity messaging, your company can transform how employees receive, share, and amplify the branded content.

 Networking.
 Break – snacks.

 Employee engagement isn’t one-size-fits-all kind of work.
 Getting employees involved and engaged can be a daunting challenge, and can often feel overwhelming for any organization.
 But it doesn’t have to be that way.
 Chasing dreams changes lives & impacts business.
 If we work to help people at all levels of their careers, those who are feeling stuck and lacking motivation to turn things around to achieve their dreams personally, we can help them grow and ultimately succeed and thrive.
 No dream is too big or too small, and every dream has a role in contributing to employee engagement.
 This is the story of the Dream Navigator program and how doing the work to achieve dreams has changed the game for its participants to date.
 Learn about how to engage talent without time consuming program launches or major financial investment.
 And then get started on reinventing the experience for people within your organization & for yourself.